Eminem: Before the Fame

 The last song was No One’s Iller with Swifty, Bizarre and Fuzz.
 The crowd went crazy on this one.
 Everyone was rapping along.
 This was a hit in the Detroit underground way before the Slim Shady LP.

 It was like a mosh pit on stage.
-One kid even pushed Em off the stage while he was rapping, it was bananas!
+One kid even pushed Em off the platform while he was rapping, it was bananas!

 Da Phat House